Nikki Haley blasts UN on anti-Israel bias, funding during confirmation hearing

 While Haley is not thought to be a major target of Democrats looking to derail some of Trump’s Cabinet picks, her hearing could end up being a repeat of Tillerson’s tense Senate appearance last week.

-“I think she’ll get many of the same questions Mr. Tillerson did,” Sen. Jeanne Shaheen, D-N.H., said.
+“I think she’ll get many of the same questions Mr. Tillerson did,” Sen. Jeanne Shaheen, D-N.H., said prior to the hearing.
 “It will be interesting to hear how she handles those questions differently.”

-Sen. Chris Murphy, D-Conn., also said Haley would have to answer some of the questions that Democrats felt Tillerson left unsatisfied.

-“I’m hoping Nikki Haley is going to be able to answer some softballs about human rights abuses around the world that Tillerson couldn’t,” Sen. Chris Murphy, D-Conn., said.
-“We gave some pretty easy questions about human rights abuses in Saudi Arabia and the Philippines that Tillerson wouldn’t acknowledge.
-I would advise Ms. Haley to study up the issue of human rights before her hearing.

 The South Carolina-born daughter of Indian immigrants, Haley at 38 became the nation's youngest governor in January 2011 and was easily re-elected in 2014.
 She turns 45 on Inauguration Day.